Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 Finally, most of this assumes that you have a somewhat complex algorithm, i.e. that a few metrics are used which make the score result complex.
 However if only one metric is used, the system becomes simple and some of these assumptions do not hold.
 Please read the next subsection if you use a simple algorithm.

-#### Exceptions

-##### Single metric algorithms

-There is also a special case for algorithms containing **only one metric**.
-In this case, only the average will be used **at 90%**, i.e. only _step 1_ from the above, until ```MAX_VOTES_IN_24_HOURS``` at which time the threshold becomes prohibitively high, stopping voting.

-Another detail is that the threshold is used at 90% for this case.
-This is combat the situation where all scores above ```MIN_SCORE_THRESHOLD``` are the same, and the average will approach and eventually equal this same score value, eventually disabling voting permanently for this algorithm.

-So we have two he threshold _does not_ slowly rise with the percentage of votes left for this 24 period; we found that when only one metric is used this effectively disables voting most of the time (thanks to (at)renzoarg and (at)taoteh for helping with this).

-Bear this in mind when designing algorithms with just one metric.

 ### Settings and constants

 Most settings which effect the algorithm are editable.
 I have set sensible defaults, but these will not be appropriate for every situation.